-The Medical Terminology program at Mid-America College of Health Sciences is a 2-credit-hour (30-clock-hour) program that explores the root words, suffixes, and prefixes of the vocabulary used in medical offices and facilities.
+The Medical Terminology course at Mid-America College of Health Sciences is a 2-credit-hour (30-clock-hour) course that explores the root words, suffixes, and prefixes of the vocabulary used in medical offices and facilities.

 The course content includes but is not limited to:

-It’s an in-person program.
-Next class runs from June 28 – July 14, 2022.
-Applicants who have met all the necessary requirements must meet for an orientation on the Monday preceding the program start date at 1 p.m..
-At the end of the program, students are awarded a certificate of completion.
+Applicants who have met all the necessary requirements must meet for an orientation on the Monday preceding the course start date at 1 p.m.
+At the end of the course, students are awarded a certificate of completion.

 Payment must be paid in full before the course start date.
-Partial payment may be made, but the complete costs need to be received for you to participate in the program.
+Partial payment may be made, but the complete costs need to be received for you to participate in the course.